Harrisonthow/akkaya-lab/_members/meryem.md

   linkedin: meryem-gokcek
 ---

-I am Sohret Meryem Gokcek.
-I am from Izmir, Turkiye.
-I got my Bsc on Molecular Biology and Genetics as a top student of Faculty of Science and second ranked student in university.
-In my bachelors, I wrote a research project to enlighten molecular mechanism of obesity in neural cell lines and it was supported by national funder.
-For 2 years straight, I am working on obesity with different perspectives.
-Currently, I am working as a research assistant on guard of Assistant Professor Dr. Munir Akkaya at OSU Medicine Rheumatology & Immunology Department.
-I focus on how obesity affects immune response in terms of B cell function.
-Also, I have strong passion on combining wet lab research with in-silico approaches such as different kind of omics analysis and molecular dynamics simulations.
-Beside all academical stuff, I played theatre for 9 years along.
+My name is Sohret Meryem Gokcek.
+I am from Izmir, Turkey.
+I recieved my BSc. in Molecular Biology and Genitics, and was a top student of the Faculty of Science and ranked second overall in my univeristy.
+During my bacherlors program, I designed a research project to elucidate the molecular mechanism of obesity.
+My project was supported by a national funder.
+For the past two years, I have been studying obesity from different perspectives.
+Currently, I am working as an research assistant under Dr. Munir Akkaya at the Ohio State University College of Medicine Department of Rheumatology and Immunology.
+My main focus is on how obestiy affects the immune response, specifically in terms of B-Cell function.
+I am also interested in combining wet lab research with in-silico approches, such as omics analysis and molecular dynamics simulations.
+Outside of my academic work, I have been in theatre for the past nine years.